-- Saints Row IV was banned for containing "interactive, visual depictions of implied sexual violence which are not justified by context" which refers to an alien weapon called the Anal Probe and "elements of illicit or proscribed drug use related to incentives or rewards", referring to alien narcotics which give the player superpowers.
-It turns out the censors basically said, "You can keep the rape in there, we're fine with that, but don't have drugs anywhere near our shores."
-The alien anal probe weapon is still in the game as DLC and the one mission centered on drugs was removed, allowing a MA rating.
+- Saints Row IV was banned for containing "interactive, visual depictions of implied sexual violence which are not justified by context" (referring to an alien weapon called the Anal Probe) and "elements of illicit or proscribed drug use related to incentives or rewards" (referring to alien narcotics which give the player superpowers).
+The game later got a MA release by removing the mission centered on drugs — but not the anal probe weapon, which is still in the game as DLC, which led to accusations of Skewed Priorities.

 - South Park: The Stick of Truth had a similar reaction to an anal probing scene, though in this case it was mostly because the characters involved were minors.
 The scene was censored out of the Australian release and the game still got an R18+ rating.

-- State of Decay was also banned for depicting drug use as health and stamina power ups, but it was later resubmitted and reclassified R18+ after the drugs were changed to "vitamins".
+- State of Decay was banned for depicting drug use as health and stamina power-ups, but it was later re-submitted and re-classified R18+ after the drugs were changed to "vitamins".

-- While not involving the government in any way, Target chose to not sell the XBOX One And PS4 versions of Grand Theft Auto V after outcry over the series allowing to kill prostitutes.
+- While not involving the government in any way, Target chose to not sell the XBOX One and PS4 versions of Grand Theft Auto V after outcry over the series allowing the player to kill prostitutes.